- What is LVC?

 An LVC staff member serves as a support person to volunteers in each city.
 This staff person is a listening ear, conflict mediator, and facilitator of communication between volunteers, placements and staff.
 In addition, each city has a group of local supporters composed of former volunteers, pastors and other interested individuals.
 This group supplies information, addresses practical needs, and provides other resources for volunteers.
 Each community works with a local support team on community issues throughout the year.
 This is especially helpful as communities set goals and expectations for the year.

-LVC also schedules retreats or workshops each year.
-These retreats or workshop days provide time for reflection, discussion, and recreation.
+LVC also schedules retreats or program days each year.
+These retreats or program days provide time for reflection, discussion, and recreation.

 What do most volunteers do after their LVC year?